 Improve solubility within the gastrointestinal tract

-Adare provides technologies to enable and improve the bioavailability of drugs with low solubility or an extreme pH-dependent solubility profile.
+Adare provides technologies to enable and improve the solubility of drugs with low solubility or an extreme pH-dependent solubility profile.
 The resulting formulations can offer effective oral dosing of poorly soluble drug candidates, equivalent therapy at lower doses, faster onset of action, and minimization of food effect.
-The bioavailability enhancement technologies provided by Adare include Diffucaps® solid solution or solid dispersion.
+The solubility enhancement technologies provided by Adare include Diffucaps® solid solution or solid dispersion.